SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 		yourself.
 ```

 By default, the tree is empty.
 When the model changes, the tree should be updated.
-Since `MailAccountPresenter` inherits from `SpPresenterWithModel`, we have this method at our disposal:
+Since `MailAccountPresenter` inherits from `SpPresenterWithModel`, we have the method `modelChanged` at our disposal.

 ```
 MailAccountPresenter >> modelChanged